tonethar/IGME-230-Fall-2019/projects/project-2.md

 9. Delete or comment out any `console.log()` calls.

 ## III.
 Milestones
+1. Working prototype:
+    - one submission per team please - the NMID student will make the submission
+    - the basic functionality of the web service should be present
+    - the desktop version of the layout should should demonstrate a CSS Grid and/or Flexbox layout
-1. Project proposal with mockup - see myCourses for due date/time.
-One submission per team please.
-Make sure both team members' names are included.
+    - make sure that both team members' names are in the comments field of the dropbox.
 2. Final project deliverable - see myCourses for due date/time.
 One submission per team please.
 Again, make sure both team members' names are included.

 ## IV.
 Documentation